1 min read

 How sales drives new product expansion

-In 2023, software CEOs remain bullish about expansion, including planning to launch new products into new and existing markets; sales success is most likely when a robust Go-To-Market (GTM) strategy underwrites these expansion plans and given 'it takes a village to raise a child', the GTM needs to include everyone.
+including planning to launch new products into new and existing markets; sales success is most likely when a robust Go-To-Market (GTM) strategy underwrites these expansion plans and given "it takes a village to raise a child" the GTM needs to include everyone.

 A GTM strategy applies business discipline and robust thinking to define your addressable market, articulate the business problem your offer solves and focus on the ideal customer profile and buying personas.
-Most importantly, a GTM Strategy identifies what is possible with the available funding and is used to set up financial 'trip wires' to monitor performance and measure success.

 Generally, there are three main situations where you'll need a GTM strategy as an existing business.
 You'll either be: